Introduction

 Table of Contents

-These games, combined with the 2024 Finals, offer rich data on player performances, which we’ll analyze below.
+These games, combined with Finals data, offer rich insights into player performances, which we’ll break down below.

 Game Overview